Nexmo/station/_documentation/en/redact/overview.md

 If Conversation messages need to be redacted, the corresponding Event resource can be deleted using the [[DELETE] method](/api/conversation#deleteEvent).

 Note that when a Conversation resource is deleted, it will no longer be available to query via a [GET] API call.
-If you need this information, you must store it in your own database outside of the Vonage platform.
+If you need this information, you must store it in your own database outside of the Vonage API platform.

 ## Right to erasure requests

 Under GDPR (and other privacy laws and regulations), a person may ask you to remove any data being held about them.
 This could typically happen when someone terminates their relationship with a vendor, for example, the user of a dating app no longer needs the service, and asks the dating app vendor to delete their account and all the information it holds about them.

 ## Subject Access Requests